ferenckata/BLISS/downstream_analysis/README.md

 ## BLISS analysis

-Each folder contains a README file, with the description of the required steps in the terminal, and the source codes of the corresponding function in the R package.
+Each folder contains a README file, that either contains the description of the codes or the description of the required pre-analysis steps in the terminal, and the source codes of the corresponding function in the R package.

 Currently there are two main paths:
 1. DSB counting per regions